 For more information on House Safety Equipment and procedures, please visit www.wesleyan.edu/firesafety/

-**Please note that you must have the cover of your large brown trash receptacle fully closed when you put it out for collection, as Middletown Sanitation Dept. trucks will not be able to tip containers with partially to fully opened covers.
-If your trash receptacle has a broken cover and/or broken wheels, or if you do not have a brown trash receptacle or a small blue recycling receptacle, please call Physical Plant Customer Service at 860-685-3400 to place a work order or email your request to email@example.com.
+**Please note that you must have the cover of your large brown trash receptacle and large blue recycling receptacle fully closed when you put it out for collection, as Middletown Sanitation Dept. trucks are not be able to tip containers with partially to fully opened covers.
+If either of your receptacles has a broken cover and/or broken wheels, or if you do not have a brown trash receptacle or a blue recycling receptacle, please call Physical Plant Customer Service at 860-685-3400 to place a work order or email your request to email@example.com.

 **Also, please note that the City of Middletown's Sanitation Division within the Department of Public Works issued a new trash ordinance in 2014: On March 3, 2014, the Common Council adopted new ordinances, Sections 253-23 to 253-26, which require that all garbage carts and recycling bins be removed from the curbside within 24 hours of pick up.
 A fine of $25 will be issued for each violation.
 Please note that each continuing day of noncompliance shall constitute a separate violation.